rclancyc/rclancyc.github.io/index.md

   overlay_image: /assets/images/stcroix1.jpg
   caption: "St. Croix, USVI"
 ---
 Welcome to my personal website!
 I am fifth year PhD student in Applied Mathematics at the [University of Colorado - Boulder](https://www.colorado.edu/amath/) working with [Stephen Becker](https://amath.colorado.edu/faculty/becker/).
 I focus on numerical optimization, inverse problems, and regression subject to uncertain data.
 I have a broad background in algorithms used for machine learning, signal processing, and physical simulations.
 Although this website is a work in progress, you can find information about my research including a few projects I've worked on over the years.
-I am defending my dissertation April 5th, 2022.

-___I am on the job market to start this summer!___

 ---

 # Recent News

+### April 2022

+- I succesfully defended my dissertation titled "Mathmematical Formulations with Uncertain Data in Optimization and Inverse Problems".

 ### February 2022

-- Hot off the press!
-Read about [TROPHY](https://arxiv.org/abs/2202.08387), a trust region algorithm that uses mixed precision arithmetic for function and gradient evaluations to reduce the computational load for numerical optimization.
+- Our paper on [TROPHY](https://arxiv.org/abs/2202.08387) (a mixed precision trust region algorithm for numerical optimization) was accepted at _ICCS 2022_.
+We will be presenting this work in June.

 ### December 2021